Filing a Nursing Home Complaint in California

 Need Nursing Home Abuse Legal Advice?

 While filing an elder abuse claim with the Department of Public Health is an important step to take if you suspect that elder abuse has occurred, abusing a senior citizen is a crime and you may want to also take legal action against the abuser.
 The elder abuse lawyers at the Case Barnett Law Firm are well versed in California’s elder abuse laws and are committed to zealously protecting the rights of senior citizens.
-Call our Newport Beach office today at (949) 861-2990 to schedule a free consultation.
+Call our dedicated Costa Mesa personal injury attorney team today at (949) 861-2990 to schedule a free consultation.